 Scudamore won the Champion Hurdle twice, on Celtic Shot, trained by Winter, in 1998 and Granville Again, trained by Pipe, and his total of 13 winners at the Cheltenham Festival also included Pearlyman, trained by John Edwards, in the Queen Mother Champion Chase in 1987.
 Elsewhere, he won the Welsh National four times, on Run And Skip, trained by John Spearing, in 1985, Bonanza Boy, trained by Pipe, in 1988 and 1989 and Carvill’s Hill, also trained by Pipe, in 1991 and the Hennessy Gold Cup twice, on Strands Of Gold and Chatham, both trained by Pipe, in 1988 and 1991, respectively.

 Scudamore ended his riding career on a high note, winning on his final ride, Sweet Duke, trained by Nigel Twiston-Davies, at Ascot.
-All told, he rode 1,687 winners on British soil – 792 of them saddled by Martin Pipe – and was Champion Jockey eight times.
+All told, he rode 1,687 winners on British soil – 792 of them saddled by Martin Pipe – and was Champion Jump Jockey eight times.

 A graduate from the point-to-point field, Richard Johnson rode his first winner under National Hunt Rules, Rusty Bridge, trained by his grandfather, Ivor, in a hunters’ chase at Hereford on April 30, 1994.
 In 1995/96, under the tutelage of the late David Nicholson, he succeeded A.P.
 McCoy as Champion Conditional Jockey, at the age of 18.